gilbertgonz/jetstream/README.md

 # jetstream
-Video streaming pipeline on a Jetson Nano that leverages CUDA for GPU-accelerated optical flow.
+Video streaming pipeline on a Jetson Nano that leverages CUDA for GPU-accelerated motion detection

+Still a work in progress